Lime for pH, Odour & Waste Treatment

 Lime in Water and Effluent Treatment

 In water and effluent treatment systems, lime is used to neutralise acidity and support the removal of impurities.
-When added correctly, it raises pH levels and creates conditions that allow suspended solids and certain contaminants to settle out more effectively.
+When added correctly, it raises pH levels and creates conditions that allow suspended solids and certain contaminants to settle more effectively.

 Common applications include: